npm/npm/doc/misc/npm-scripts.md

 then the `scripts/install.js` will be called for the install, post-install, stages of the lifecycle, and the `scripts/uninstall.js` would be called when the package is uninstalled.
-Since `scripts/install.js` is running for three different phases, it would be wise in this case to look at the `npm_lifecycle_event` environment variable.
+Since `scripts/install.js` is running for two different phases, it would be wise in this case to look at the `npm_lifecycle_event` environment variable.